Edit As You Wish: Video Caption Editing with Multi-grained User Control: Methodology

 Finally, we input the visual features $\{V_1, \dots, V_N\}$ and the textual control sequence embedding $W_{\widetilde{C}} = \{W_{\text{[o]}}, W_{\text{[ADD]}}, \dots, W_{\text{[/r]}}\}$ to the Transformer encoder.
 If the \textit{position} is empty in the command, we input the original reference caption $R$.
 When the \textit{attribute} is empty in the command, we set $A$ as an empty set.

 \textbf{Leverage Pre-trained Knowledge.} The overall training objective as formulated in Section~\ref{sec:task_definition} is to generate an edited description conditioned on the video features and the control sequence.
-It is worth noting that we keep the [MASK] token consistent with the same token in the \textit{Text Infilling} pre-trained task of BART.
-The \textit{Text Infilling} task samples variable-length spans in a sentence and replaces each span with a single [MASK] token.
-It teaches the model to fill the masked positions with variable-length spans to derive a fluent sentence.
-Therefore, the design of our positioned reference caption not only unifies the \textit{position} element into a textual command sequence but also aligns with the pre-trained task to leverage the intrinsic text-infilling ability.
+It is worth noting that we keep the [MASK] token consistent with the same token in the \textit{Text Infilling} pre-trained task of BART to leverage the intrinsic pre-training textual ability.

-\textbf{Inference. } During the inference stage, the framework can auto-regressively generate a edited sentence word-by-word given a video, a reference caption and a triplet command.
-For the same video and reference caption, we can input varied commands to get different desired captions.
-Meanwhile, we can also adopt a successive editing procedure to meet dynamic requirements.